 Today, Dyson remains involved in rugby as a coach and ambassador for the Spinal Association of Queensland and actively nurtures the next generation of Wallabies through his involvement in the C2K programme involving vintage Reds players.

-Class of 2007.
-Professional Athlete and Four-Time Olympian More...
+Class of 1987.
+International dressage competitor and coach, 2021 Olympian More...

 Class of 2005.
 Retired AFL Player, Two-Time Australian Survivor Contestant, Owner of Ascot Food and Wine More...